Loving Cup (song): Legal problems

 After the release of Exile on Main St., Allen Klein sued the Rolling Stones for breach of settlement because "Loving Cup" and four other songs on the album were composed while Jagger and Richards were under contract with his company, ABKCO.
 ABKCO acquired publishing rights to the songs, giving it a share of the royalties from Exile on Main St., and was able to publish another album of previously released Rolling Stones songs, More Hot Rocks (Big Hits & Fazed Cookies).

 Live performances

 "Loving Cup" has been performed sporadically by the Stones since its introduction to their catalogue.
 It was performed at the Stones' concert in Hyde Park on 5 July 1969.
 Mick Jagger introduced it as "Gimme a Little Drink" at the concert.
 The song was heard during early shows of the 1972 tour of America and was re-introduced to set lists during the 2002-2003 Licks Tour.
 It was also performed with Jack White during the 2006 leg of the A Bigger Bang Tour, and this version was featured in the Martin Scorsese 2008 documentary film Shine a Light and on the soundtrack album.
+The song was most recently played in 2014 during the band's 14 on Fire tour where it was voted into the setlist by fans.